sjohn-godaddy/docs/migration_notes.md

 1. Before the migration every C1 in GoDaddy will get WebChat channel, and that will create a reamaze account with `status=active, migration_status=not_started`
 2. Client downloads new version of the mobile app
    - When app is launched by user, the first thing it does is call reamaze accounts index api.
    - Reamaze in turn will then call Conversation api to check if this account needs to be migrated.
-Reamaze will return migration status to the mobile app in the response.
+Reamaze will return migration_status to the mobile app in the response.
      - This step is needed because reamaze cannot differentiate between an account that needs migration vs a new account that was never in Conversations db (and hence doesnt need migration).
 If migration is not needed reamaze should mark `migration_status=not_needed`
-   - Mobile app will call a new reamaze endpoint /start-migration
+   - If migration is needed, Mobile app will call a new reamaze endpoint /start-migration.
+     - Client needs to poll for something to check if migration is finished.
+     - Reamaze needs to expose the api for polling (could be accounts api itself)
+   - Reamaze /start-migration will:
-   - Reamaze will then call Conversations /start-migration endpoint, and will also mark the account as migrating: `status=active, migration_status=migrating`
+     - Mark the account as migrating: `status=active, migration_status=migrating`
+     - Drop a background job to do the migration
+   - Reamaze migration background job will:
-   - Conversations then will do the following:
+     - Call Conversations /get_channels_to_migrate endpoint, get the data and update itself
+     - We cannot use direct dynamodb access here because of application-level encryption in Conversations
+     - Update `migration_status=channels-only`, so that client can move to 'Inbox view' when it polls for migration status
+     - Read recent threads/messages from dynamodb and adds into reamaze
+     - Update `migration_status=recent-messages-only`, so that client can pull and show recent messages
+     - Read all threads/messages from dynamodb and adds into reamaze
+     - Update `migration_status=completed`, so that client can pull and show all messages

+   - Conversations /start-migration will:
-       1. Call the brands/channels create/update apis (some brands to create, some to update, no deletion)
+       1. Call the brands/channels create/update apis (some brands to create, some to update, no deletion though)
+       2. -- mobile client goes into inbox view at this point --
-       2. Call /migrate to migrate the most recent threads/messages
+       3. Call /migrate to migrate the most recent threads/messages
-       3. Poll /check-migration to check status
+       4. Poll /check-migration to check status
-       4. Call accounts api to update `migration_status=recent-only`
+       5. Call accounts api to update `migration_status=recent-only`
-       5. Call /migrate to migrate the remaining recent threads/messages
+       6. Call /migrate to migrate the remaining recent threads/messages
-       6. Poll /check-migration to check status
+       7. Poll /check-migration to check status
-       7. Call accounts api to update `migration_status=completed`
+       8. Call accounts api to update `migration_status=completed`

 Questions
 - Will reamaze remember where it left off between steps 3 and 6, or maybe step 6 overwrites all of the threads/messages